 What to replace propylene glycol?

-Another option is to make at least some of the cosmetics yourself.
-Self-made cosmetics are exactly as safe as we want ourselves.
-Natural vegetable oils and genuine hydrolats can be used to make the best cosmetics products that do not contain questionable chemicals.
+A good and recommended option is to make at least some of your own cosmetics.
+Homemade cosmetics are exactly as safe as you want them to be.
+Natural vegetable oils and genuine hydrolates can be used to make the best cosmetics that do not contain questionable chemicals.

-If your skin is sensitive and you don’t know how to make cosmetics yourself, use only cosmetic oils.
-For sensitive skin, the best oil is as clear as possible, filtered oil.
+If your skin is sensitized and you do not know how to make cosmetics yourself, switch to cosmetic oils only.
+For already sensitized skin, the best oil is as clear and filtered as possible.

 Are you allergic to propylene glycol?